ajmath/hoxy-docker/README.md

 Try it out (in a separate shell)
 `curl --proxy localhost:8080 example.com`

-This loads up the (default config)[./default-conf.js] which logs basic information about requests and responses
+This loads up the [default config](./default-conf.js) which logs basic information about requests and responses

 #### Customizing the Proxy